blindnet-io/product-management/refs/notion-of-privacy.md

 The self is not the same as identity.
 While the *self is the totality of the individual*[^3], the *identity is an individual’s sense of self defined by (a) a set of physical, psychological, and interpersonal characteristics that is not wholly shared with any other person and (b) a range of affiliations (e.g., ethnicity) and social roles*[^4].

-Some scientists challenge the ability of an individual to know the *self*, under which view the self might be only intelligible through its manifestations or consequences.
-It is generally accepted that the self is developed.
+Some scientists challenge the ability of an individual to know the *self*.
+Under this view the self might only be intelligible through its manifestations or consequences.
+It is generally accepted that the self is developed over time.
 Also, undoubtably, in part *"the self emerges through interaction with others"*[^5].

 Due to the relational provenance of the knowledge of the self, privacy is one of the key features of the relationship of oneself with the surrounding world (other humans and artefacts) through which the knowledge of the self is formed.
 Privacy is a "factor of connection to oneself and to others"[^6].